nikhil-salodkar/nikhil-salodkar.github.io/pages/about.md

-I can apply Deep learning techniques to wide breadth of technical domains including Natural Language Processing, Computer Vision, Custom speech recognition & generation, Content based recommendation, Time series based recommendation and forecasting and Semi-supervised learning.
+I can apply Deep learning techniques to wide breadth of technical domains including Natural Language Processing, Computer Vision, Custom speech recognition & generation, Content based recommendation, Time series based recommendation and forecasting, Semi-supervised learning and Reinforcement Learning.

-Have real world exposure in dealing with variety of business domains especially in Entertainment, Sales, Healthcare and Life Sciences.
-My computer science academic background and extensive experience in working with Linux operating system helps me to be very productive and time efficient when debugging problems that may arise unexpectedly in the course of challenging projects.
+Have real world exposure in dealing with a variety of business domains, especially in Entertainment, Sales, Healthcare and Life Sciences.

+Apart from being an expert in Data Science related concepts, I constantly thrive to possess working knowledge of correlated technical areas in Web Development, API development, and DevOps, understanding of which becomes necessary if we want to build robust end-to-end applications.

 Do checkout [My Services](./services.md) to understand in what ways I can be of help to you.